 A survey of techniques and tools for effectively visualizing small and large data sets in informative ways for a variety of audiences.
 Examples from a range of disciplines are used.
+Prerequisite: C- or better in MATH 117

 Data 252: Modeling and Simulation (4 cr.)
 Techniques for modeling and simulating systems using a variety of techniques, including statistical models, Monte Carlo simulations, agent-based models, and machine learning.